Organic Gardening & Natural Living

-I have only 1 acre, yet I have 3 peach trees, 2 pear trees, 1 huge wild plum tree that keeps wanting to send up runners so I will have dozens soon if I'm not careful - LOL, 4 apple trees, 2 cherry trees, 4 hazelnut bushes, almonds trees that are just babies so it will be several years before I get a crop, dozens of raspberry bushes, several blackberry bushes, several herb gardens, several vegetable gardens, several rose bushes and lavender plants, and several flower beds that also have some edible flowers.
+I have only 1 acre, yet I have 3 peach trees, 2 pear trees, 1 wild plum tree, 4 apple trees, 2 cherry trees, 4 hazelnut bushes, almonds trees that are just babies so it will be several years before I get a crop, dozens of raspberry bushes, several blackberry bushes, several herb gardens, several vegetable gardens, several rose bushes and lavender plants, and several flower beds that also have some edible flowers.

 I'm sure I forgot a few things, but you get the idea - it does not take a huge piece of land to grow your own food.

 I still want to put in more blackberries and get some blueberries.

 I had a blueberry bush before, but it did not like where it was planted - even though I amended the soil to be more acidic.

 So, I want to try it again, but closer to the old burn barrel where the soil should be more to a blueberry bush's liking.